vocdoni/docs/src/architecture/services/vochain.md

 # Vochain

-Vochain is a *Proof-of-Authorithy* blockchain network that uses [Tendermint](https://tendermint.com/) as its consensus algorithm.
+Vochain is a *Proof-of-Authority* blockchain network that uses [Tendermint](https://tendermint.com/) as its consensus algorithm.
 The main purpose of Vochain is to register polls, votes, and backing processes in a decentralized and verifiable way.

-You can think of Vochain as a specifig purpose blockchain for voting.
+You can think of Vochain as a specific purpose blockchain for voting.
 Vochain needs no cryptocurrency, gas or smart contract interactions; it just has the core logic represented as a state machine that any participation process needs to follow.

 ## Overall